Go to Charter Oak State College home page

 • A new lifetime borrowing limit of $65,000 per dependent student, meaning your parent(s) may only borrow a maximum of $65,000 from the Parent PLUS program over the entirety.

-Loan Reduction for Part-Time Enrollment
+Loan Reduction for Less than Full Time Enrollment

 • Beginning July 1, 2026, a new loan reduction schedule will be in effect.